isubasinghe/isub-blog/pages/blog/lets-prove-leftpad-lean.md

 # What is Lean?
 Lean is a theorem prover and also a functional language, this means that you can write code that can be proved to adhere to some specification.
-With Lean, you don't need to test your code, you can prove it.
+With Lean, you don't _need_ to test your code, **you can prove it**.

+Proofs are a much stronger guarantee of correctness than testing, to quote Edsger Dijkstra, "Program testing can be used to show the presence of bugs, but never to show their absence!".

 # Setting up Lean
 You can use [elan](https://github.com/leanprover/elan) to download and setup Lean.
 Elan is like a `rustup` or `ghcup` tool for Lean.

+Details on this will be omitted for brevity, but they are available on GitHub.

 # Starting a new lean project
 After the install of elan, you should have the `lake` command available,